06 Safeguarding children, young people and vulnerable adults policy

 ** Tier 3: Children with complex multiple needs, requiring specialist services in order to achieve

 or maintain a satisfactory level of health or development or to prevent significant impairment of their health and development and/or who are disabled.
-Tier 4: Children in acute need, who are

-suffering or are likely to suffer significant harm.
+Tier 4: Children in acute need, who are suffering or are likely to suffer significant harm.

 Professional disagreement/escalation process

-- If the disagreement cannot be resolved with the designated person and the educator continues to feel a safeguarding referral is
+- If the disagreement cannot be resolved with the designated safeguarding lead and the member of staff

-required then they discuss this with the designated officer.
+continues to feel a safeguarding referral is required, then they discuss this with the designated officer.

 - If issues cannot be resolved the whistle-blowing policy should be used, as set out below.

-- Supervision sessions are also used to discuss concerns but this must not delay making safeguarding referrals.
+- Supervision sessions are also used to discuss concerns, but this must not delay making safeguarding referrals.

 Whistleblowing